-NOTE: All HUM and EAC terminations are 120V.
-Do not directly connect 24V equipment to these terminations.
+NOTE: All HUM and EAC terminals are 120V.
+Do not directly connect 24V equipment to these terminals.

-26 - STARTUP PROCEDURES
+19 - STARTUP PROCEDURES

-This furnace is equipped with a HSI (hot surface ignition) device.
+This furnace is equipped with a hot surface ignition (HSI) device.
 Each time that the room thermostat calls for heat, the HSI lights the main burners directly.
 See the lighting instructions on the furnace.